 There are plenty of blog posts on starting a blog but what we wanted to give is a quick summary that will last in your memory, while also being easy on the eyes.
 With that being said… let me introduce you to our “How to Start a Blog in 7 Simple Steps” infographic, based off our original series found here.

-Each step in this infographic breaks down the necessary components of a success blog — such as choosing a topic, registering a domain and even promoting your content to drive traffic back to your site.
+Each step in this infographic breaks down the necessary components of a successful blog — such as choosing a topic, registering a domain and even promoting your content to drive traffic back to your site.
+In short, we cover everything you need to know about how to start a blog.
 You can view all 7 steps (in detail) in this series through the URLs below.

 - Choosing a quality topic for your blog